espruino/EspruinoDocs/tutorials/Puck.js Eddystone.md

 Android phones > 4.4 will have support - but it may need enabling.
 [See here](https://developers.google.com/beacons/) for more information.

+**Note:** It looks like [Google may be disabling Eddystone notifications](https://android-developers.googleblog.com/2018/10/discontinuing-support-for-android.html) because of abuse, so in the future it may be more difficult to enable notifications from Eddystone devices.

 All you need to do to use it is use the [[ble_eddystone.js]] module:

 ```